Skip to Content

 Cons

-• Wide table and multiple presser feet are included for versatility.
+• Wide table and 8 presser feet included for enhanced versatility and quilting projects.

 3. Janome Blue Couture Sewing Machine